The Perfect 2 Days in Arches National Park Itinerary

 Tour and Hike Windows Road

 There’s no better way to kick off 2 days in Arches than with some time spent in the open air, and with the Courthouse Towers, Petrified Dunes, and the Windows being some of the first areas you’ll see after the visitor center, these are good focal points for day-one hiking.
+You can see a lot of this from the easy Park Avenue trail.

 You’re likely to leave the car and spend a bit more time at the Windows area, so it’s not a bad idea to only make short stops at the Courthouse Towers and the Petrified Dunes along the way.
-Other rock formations like the Rock Pinnacles along the Great Wall will also be in view from the road as you pass the Petrified Dunes Viewpoint.

 If you only have time for one trail this morning once you’re in the Windows, it should be the namesake 1-mile climb leading to the towering North Window, South Window, and Turret Arch.
 You can then take a slightly longer, less-maintained trail back to the parking lot that starts at the South Window viewpoint if you choose.

-See if you can capture an image of the Turret Arch as seen looking back through the North Window Arch for an iconic Arches National Park image from your trip to show friends and family.
 After hiking, be sure you also take some time to appreciate the Parade of Elephants, Garden of Eden, and Balanced Rock features that are close to the road on your way back to the park entrance.

 The Windows in Arches National Park